 General

 The primary purpose of a CA system for digital broadcasting is to determine which individual receivers/set-top decoders shall be able to decode and deliver particular program services / individual programs, to the viewers.
 Both smartcard-less and smartcard based solutions can be used for the CA system.
 Typically a DVB-C based CA system enables “simul-crypt”, which allows several (but limited in total number) CA systems to be present in parallel.
-The wholesale offer will use this “simul-crypt” technique to enable the offer to AO´s.
+The Wyre wholesale offer will use this “simul-crypt” technique to enable the offer to AO´s.

 AO STB CAS subsystem